rochelleterman/polisci150b/README.md

 [Political Science 150A](https://www.dropbox.com/s/eqkpyd4cv1uhzjb/Polisci150A_syllabus_Fall17.pdf?dl=0) or an equivalent is required.
 (Prerequisite 150A/355A)

-**Please note that materials are still in development, and will be changing.**

 **Credits**: Many thanks to Justin Grimmer who created the original course on which this course is based.

 ![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)